insyri/rstrafes-mod-doc-draft/rules/gameplay-injections-hdw-expls.md

 #### Autoscroll
 Binding the scroll wheel up/down to any other input.
 #### Hyperscroll
-Logitech provides a special feature in which the scroll wheel can scroll for a fast and prolonged period of time without [as much] resistance, use of this or from any other mouse or brand is prohibited.
+Logitech provides a special feature in which the scroll wheel can scroll for a fast and prolonged period of time without [as much] resistance, use of this or from any other capable mouse or brand is prohibited.
 [Video showcase of the Logitech G G502 mouse](https://www.youtube.com/watch?v=TRwPCHR5PCE).
 ### Autostrafe
 Using an AutoHotkey or Macro to bind to `a`, `d`, `s`, or `w` to your mouse movement, having it sync for the user.
 This is **different** from [Turn Binds](https://github.com/insyri/strafes.net-moderation-document-draft/new/main/rules#turn-binds).
 ### Nulls
 Preventing the user from pressing a key to achieve/aim for perfect/close to perfect sync; nullifying/disabling a button to register.
+### Alternate Account(s)
+New accounts used made to cheat, or accounts that were made by an already blacklisted user.
+Click [here](https://github.com/insyri/strafes.net-moderation-document-draft/blob/main/rules/other.md#alternative-accounts) for more info.